ucc23/ucc/_clusters/vvvxcl048.md

 UTI_C_lit: 0.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    VVVX CL048 is a poorly populated, very dense object of very high C3 quality.
-It is rarely studied in the literature, with no articles listed in the last 7 years.
-This object shares a large percentage of members with 4 later reported entries.
+    <b>VVVX CL048</b> is a poorly populated, very dense object of very high C3 quality.
+It is located at a relatively close distance from the Sun, above the mid-plane.
+It is rarely studied in the literature, with no articles listed in the last 7 years.<br><br>This object shares a large percentage of members with 3 later reported entries.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 4.8